thibaultdvx/tuto-doc/docs/tutorial/index.rst

 Now that you have all the required knowledge to start the tutorial, let's introduce our use case.

 We will work on a toy Python library, called ``neuroplot``, focused on neuroimaging data visualization.
-This library is functional, and you can see some usage examples in the :doc:`example section <auto_examples/index>`, but currently it is poorly documented (they aren't even docstrings!).
+This library is functional, and you can see some usage examples in the :doc:`example section <../auto_examples/index>`, but we will start from a checkpoint when there was no documentation at all (not even docstrings!).
 Our goal is thus to publish a documentation from scratch!

 Clone the repo
 **************

 The repository of ``neuroplot`` is available `here <https://github.com/aramis-lab/tuto-doc>`_.

-The first step of the tutorial is to **fork the repository**, and then to **clone it**.
+The first step of the tutorial is to **fork the repository** (make sure you fork all the branches by unchecking the box "Copy the main branch only"), and then to **clone it**.
 Then checkout to the ``code`` branch, and create a new branch from the latter:

 .. code-block:: bash